scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Spectral features on the other hand derive information contained in the frequency domain representation of an audio signal.
-The signal can be converted from time domain to frequency domain using Fourier Transform.
+The signal can be converted from time domain to frequency domain using the Fourier transform.
 Useful features from the signal spectrum include fundamental frequency, spectral entropy, spectral spread, spectral flux, spectral centroid, spectral roll-off, etc.
 Some sample mean spectral features can be seen in Figure :ref:`spec`.